sryze/wdd/README.md

 wdd if=\\.\physicaldrive3 of=usb.img bs=1M status=progress
 ```

-To list available physical drives you can use this command:
+To list available hard disks you can use this command:

 ```
 wdd list